johnsellin93/grab/README.md

 grab is a terminal-native AI context builder for large codebases.

+it's built on top of standard Unix tooling: `ripgrep` for search, `sed` for precise range extraction, and clipboard/tmux integration for transport.

 `grab` helps you collect clean, explicit code context for debugging and AI-assisted development.

 It lets you: